 "This is a very satisfying business to be in," George muses.
 "I really enjoy helping my clients with their automotive needs and concerns."
 He's also grateful that he's bucked the statistics for small businesses: 90 percent go belly-up in the first ten years.

-Even after 30 years as a successful businessman, George still hasn't lost his old passion for gadgetry.
-Just look at the amount of computers in the office or ask him to demonstrate his high-tech Palm Pilot V or Home Automation sometime.
+Even after 40 years as a successful businessman, George still hasn't lost his old passion for gadgetry.
+Just look at the amount of computers in the office or ask him to demonstrate his IPhone or Home Automation sometime.
 If you've got an hour or two that is.

 "This is a very satisfying business to be in," George muses.
 "I really enjoy helping my clients with their automotive needs and concerns."